 How to Choose a Wetsuit Size

-Selecting the correct wetsuit size can be tough, especially for first time wetsuit buyers.
-Wetsuits fit tighter than clothing, and the wetsuit size will usually be one or two sizes bigger than clothing.
-Even a perfect fitting wetsuit will be a bit tough to get on and off; it has to be that way, since wetsuits work by trapping water between the suit and skin, creating an insulating layer of water warmed by body heat.
+Selecting the correct wetsuit size can be tough, especially for first time buyers.
+Wetsuits should fit and feel tighter than clothing, and the wetsuit size you end up with may actually be one or two sizes bigger than your clothing size.
+Even a perfect fitting wetsuit may take some work to get on and off.

 Use these following tips to make sure you buy the right wetsuit size:

-Selecting a wetsuit size based on weight alone is unreliable.
+Selecting a wetsuit size based on height and weight alone is unreliable.
 We highly recommend using body measurements whenever possible.

 Sizing for Full Wetsuits and Springsuits: